 Curious.
 I did a survey and asked bloggers what are the things they wish to know before starting their first blog.
 The response I got was overwhelming.
 And I got a huge variety of answers – some are very common, and some are totally out of my imagination.
 All in all, the survey was an interesting project and I learned a lot from others' experience.

-My Biggest Blogging Mistake: Not Building An Email List
+My Biggest Mistake: Not Building an Email List

 The one thing that I wish I knew before I start this blog is… (drum roll please) Email list matters.

 I never bother to start a newsletter program or email marketing campaign or whatsoever throughout the past 6 years.
 I thought email is for MLM marketers; we geeks hack growth via SEO and smart SMM tactics.